geeknik/my-awesome-stars/topics.md

 ## data

 - [mlabonne/llm-datasets](https://github.com/mlabonne/llm-datasets) - Curated list of datasets and tools for post-training.
-- [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Real-time data transformation framework for AI.
+- [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Data transformation framework for AI.
 Ultra performant, with incremental processing.
 - [FireBird-Technologies/Auto-Analyst-Streamlit](https://github.com/FireBird-Technologies/Auto-Analyst-Streamlit) - AI data scientist
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be